disqus/mule/README.rst

 - The Disqus selenium test should have been reported as skipped, but wasn't.
 It caused metric tons of timeouts and consumed way too much cpu time.

+- Add proper KeyboardInterrupt support (for non-failfast) as exists in Django proper.